-Please, do not format your HDD again, if it already contains the storagenode's data and you want only to mount it after an OS reinstall!
+Please do not reformat your HDD if it already contains the storage node's data and you want only to mount it after an OS reinstall!

 Format your hard drive

-if you just reinstalled the system on SD card, you can skip this step and go further to Mount your hard drive below, otherwise, please proceed with:
+If you just reinstalled the system on the SD card, you can skip this step and continue to Mount your hard drive below, otherwise, please proceed with:

 Enter until you exit out of the command.
-Then
+Write changes to the disk:

 Ctrl-O and confirm saving, then exit with

-Add cgroup memory support (to prevent OOM hang of your Pi):
+To add cgroup memory support (to prevent an OOM hang of your Pi 3 B/B+):

 cgroup_enable=memory cgroup_memory=1 swapaccount=1 to the end of the line.
 The resulting string should look like this: